No. 19 Arkansas hosts No. 23 Cincinnati in first all-time meeting

 Gone is four-year starting quarterback Desmond Ridder, who won 44 career games at Cincinnati and led the Bearcats to two straight undefeated regular seasons and American Athletic Conference titles.

-Coach Luke Fickell is not likely to reveal whether redshirt senior Ben Bryant or redshirt sophomore Evan Prater will start under center against Arkansas.
+Coach Luke Fickell did not reveal whether redshirt senior Ben Bryant or redshirt sophomore Evan Prater will start under center against Arkansas, but ESPN reported Saturday morning that Bryant would be the starter.

-"The way that we handle this (position) battle will really kind of shape the way the season goes," Bryant said.

 Arkansas coach Sam Pittman said he wouldn't be surprised if Cincinnati played both quarterbacks on Saturday.